 Outline a plan of action that describes the scope and detail of how the proposed project will be accomplished.
 Applicants must account for all functions or activities identified in the application.
-Describe any design or technological innovations, reductions in cost or time, or extraordinary social and/or community involvement in the project.
-Provide a list of organizations, cooperating entities, consultants, or other key individuals that will work on the project, along with a short description of the nature of their effort or contribution.

 Cite potential obstacles and challenges to accomplishing project goals and explain strategies that will be used to address these challenges.